 For example, accumulating 200 points means the customer can get a 10% discount on their next purchase.

 Loyalty program stats you should know

-When it comes to loyalty marketing or having a loyalty program, there are some statistics to support what we are saying.
+When it comes to loyalty marketing or having an eCommerce loyalty program, there are some statistics to support what we are saying.

 According to e-commerce marketing platform Yotpo, American consumers were more brand loyal in 2019 than they were in previous, particularly because of “the role of rewards programs in harnessing and cultivating that loyalty.”

 Yotpo’s data for 2019 showed “continued strong brand loyalty among consumers,” which it said supported what it calls “a brand renaissance,” says Yotpo CEO and Co-founder Tomer Tagrin.